simondlevy/pysmirfduino/README.md

 5. Run the Python program.
 You should see the lower-case letters of the alphabet scrolling by very quickly.

-6. Open the Serial Monitor in the Arduin IDE.
+6. Open the Serial Monitor in the Arduino IDE.
 You should see the upper-case letters of the alphabet scrolling by very quickly.